 - 1. You are free to bid whatever you think will bring you the most earnings.
 In thinking about bidding, earning an item is of no intrinsic value.
 Your sole objective should be to maximize your earnings. - 2.
 You will all be given a starting capital balance of \$8.00.
 Any losses will be subtracted from this balance, any profits added to it.
 Your final balance will be paid to you in cash at the end of the experiment. - 3.
 In each auction period there will be two markets with 4 bidders each operating at the same time.
 Assignments to each market are made randomly and will change randomly from one auction to the next. - 4.
+In each round, if there are two or more low bid at the same price all of these bids are dropped from the bidding.
+Further, if there are ties for having clinched an item, these are settled randomly by the computer. - 5.
 We will conduct 2 dry runs to familiarize you with the procedures and accounting rules.
 This will be followed by 36 periods played for cash.